somaniarushi/me/content/blog/control.md

 location: "Berkeley, USA"
 draft: false
 ---
+This is written for the class [CS61A: The Structure and Interpretation of Computer Programs](https://cs61a.org) at UC Berkeley.

 To understand everything that 61A is trying to teach you, its important to understand the fundamental idea that everything is based on –– **how are Python programs executed?**

 ## Direct Control Flow